Cube 2: Hypercube: Production

+Writing

 The original screenplay written by Sean Hood, which was subsequently rewritten by producer Ernie Barbarash, had a substantially different plot, theme, and characters, as well as a set of over 70 production illustrations, which visualized quite different traps, environments, and four-dimensional concepts.

 Release

 Home media

 Hypercube premiered at the München Fantasy Filmfest on 29 July 2002 and was later released on DVD on 15 April 2003.